3,577

 Food chemicals do not enter the food supply through one single gate.
 Some are approved additives, some are food-contact substances from packaging, some are contaminants, and some sit in the GRAS exception lane.

-Residue monitoring does not prove the system is chemical-free.
-It shows whether tested foods fall within legal thresholds, and those thresholds are only one part of the public argument.
+Residue monitoring measures whether tested foods fall within legal thresholds.
+Those thresholds are one part of the public record, not the whole safety question.

 The packaging story belongs here too.
 Chemicals used in grease-proofing, storage, or contact surfaces can become part of the food-chemicals story even when they were never intended as ingredients in the food itself.

-Some chemicals only get pushed out after years of use and post-market review.
-That means the public should care not only about first approval, but also about how slowly the cleanup side can move.
+Some chemicals get pushed out after years of use and post-market review.
+The cleanup timeline belongs beside the first approval.

 FDA says food additives generally require authorization, but GRAS submissions are voluntary and the law does not explicitly give FDA power to require pre-market GRAS submissions.